 The funding is based on whether a child is eligible for free school meals.
-The Department of Education allocates £1,345 per pupil who have been recorded as being entitled to free school meals at any time from reception to Year 6. £2,345 per pupil for Looked after children (LAC) defined in Children Act 1989 as one who is in the care of, or provided with accommodation by, a local authority (Pupil premium plus) - £2,345 per pupil for children who have ceased to be looked after by a local authority because of adoption, a special guardianship order, a child arrangement order or a residence order.
+The Department of Education allocates £1,385 per pupil who have been recorded as being entitled to free school meals at any time from reception to Year 6. £2,410 per pupil for Looked after children (LAC) defined in Children Act 1989 as one who is in the care of, or provided with accommodation by, a local authority (Pupil premium plus) - £2,410 per pupil for children who have ceased to be looked after by a local authority because of adoption, a special guardianship order, a child arrangement order or a residence order.

-This statement details our school's planned use of pupil premium (and recovery premium for the 2021 to 2022 academic year) funding to help improve the attainment of our disadvantaged pupils.
+This statement details our school's planned use of pupil premium funding to help improve the attainment of our disadvantaged pupils.